mohammadreza-mohammadi94/password-manager/README.md

 - **Password & API Key Management:** Store both traditional passwords and API keys with dedicated fields.
 - **Modern TUI:** A clean, user-friendly terminal interface built with `tui-rs`.
 - **Cross-Platform:** Built with Rust, it compiles and runs on Windows, macOS, and Linux.
+- **Custom Theming:** Customize the application's color scheme to your liking.
 - **Auto-Lock on Inactivity:** Automatically locks the vault after a configurable period of inactivity (e.g., 5 or 15 minutes).
 - **Import/Export Vault:** Add functionality to export the entire vault to a standard format like CSV or JSON (with a strong warning about it being unencrypted).
 You could also implement an import feature to migrate from other password managers.
 - **Core Functionality:**